-(in millions) January 28, 2011 Cash and cash equivalents of our existing businesses \$ 470 Comcast Content Business contributed balances 38 Cash and cash equivalents at beginning of Successor period \$ 508
+As of January 28, 2011 (in millions) Cash and cash equivalents of our existing businesses \$470 Comcast Content Business contributed cash balances 38 Cash and cash equivalents at beginning of Successor period \$508

-Note 16: Receivables Monetization
+Note 17: Receivables Monetization

 Upon closing of the Joint Venture Transaction, we terminated our prior trade receivables monetization programs and entered into new monetization programs with a syndicate of banks, for which the primary relationship is with General Electric Capital Corporation, a subsidiary of GE.
 The monetized amounts under our new programs, and the respective terms of these programs, are substantially consistent with our prior programs.
 Our prior monetization programs were established with GE and various GE subsidiaries.